Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/diff.typ

 generating 24M million raw reads and 3.6 Gb of sequence per sample
 @comeauPreparingMultiplexedWGS2023.

+#add([=== Final Sample Sizes Across Analyses
+After data processing and cleaning, analyses of concurrent EEG and microbiome data included 97 infants for visit 1, 86 infants for visit 2, and 70 infants for visit 3.
+For predictive analyses,
+84 infants were included in the analyses of visit 1 stool on visit 2 EEG, 76 infants were included for visit 1 stool on visit 3 EEG, and 69 infants were included for visit 2 stool on visit 3 EEG.
+])

 === Statistics / computational analysis

 ==== Age-Related Changes in VEP Features